 Optimize your data warehouses, not just your warehouses

-13 July, 2022The importance of optimizing warehousing, maintaining a structured storage system, and clear record keeping are tried and tested methods of warehouse management.
+The importance of optimizing warehousing, maintaining a structured storage system, and ensuring clear record keeping are tried-and-tested methods of warehouse management.
+Companies that optimize data warehouses can improve performance, efficiency, and reliability in managing digital assets.

 As production companies grow, storage inevitably becomes an issue.
 How and where should we store parts used in the construction process?
 How about finished products?
 What about spare parts?
 Should they be stored on-site or off-site?
 Do we want a centralized or decentralized system?
-How do we even keep track of all this stuff which is coming from different suppliers who don’t even use the same naming system?
+How do we even keep track of all this coming from different suppliers who don’t even use the same naming system?

-Data is said to be the 21st century’s most valuable asset and companies which have a means to harness its power have a distinct competitive advantage.
+Data is said to be the 21st century’s most valuable asset, and companies that have a means to harness its power have a distinct competitive advantage.
 Today it’s not just a story of how to optimize our warehouses, whether to store onsite or offsite, and deciding how big of a warehouse to build, it’s also about optimizing your data warehouses, data lakes, and storage locations to store effectively while meeting the needs of your modern data teams and those valuable analytics and machine learning applications that come from them.

 Before we delve deeper, let’s first cover a few key terms in today’s ever-changing modern database management system (DBMS):